ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 set duration := generic;    -- no kind may be stored in <seconds>
 ```

-Only mixing types where both have a kind, and the kind is different generates
+Only mixing types where both have a kind, and the kind is different, generates
 errors.
 This choice allows you to write procedures that (for instance) log any
 `integer` or any `real`, or that return an `integer` out of a collection.

 These rules are applied to comparisons, assignments, column updates, anywhere